FiddleMaría San Miguel

 She’s also a dedicated teacher, doing private tutoring, teaching at several of Fraser’s fiddle camps and at Berklee College.
 She performs regular with the Scottish fiddler and has recorder several CDs with him.
 Also collaborates regularly with other great musicians like Hanneke Cassel, Natalie Mcmaster, Patsy Reid, etc.

-Xosé Liz (flute/guitar/bouzouki) is one of the most active musicians among Galician folk scene.
+Xosé Liz (flute/guitar/bouzouki) is one of the most active musicians among the Galician folk scene.
 Producer, composer and arranger, he masters plucked string instruments and flutes.
-He is instructor for these instruments at traditional music academy “e-Trad” in Vigo.
-He was founder musician of important galician bands in the 90’s such as Beladona, Entretrastes, Lizgairo and Riobó and, he collaborates with internationally known Galician artists such as Uxía, Rodrigo Romaní, Cristina Pato or Anxo Lorenzo.
+He is an instructor for these instruments at the traditional music academy “e-Trad” in Vigo.
+He was the founder musician of important Galician bands in the 90’s such as Beladona, Entretrastes, Lizgairo and Riobó and, he collaborates with internationally known Galician artists such as Uxía, Rodrigo Romaní, Cristina Pato or Anxo Lorenzo.